- 1 Buy less, and buy reusable or recycled-content products when you can.

 - When something is broken, try to repair it before replacing it.

-Used electronics account for 1 percent of the municipal solid-waste stream, and is steadily increasing.
 The average household has approximately 28 electronic devices.
 You can help by purchasing refurbished electronics, or selling or donating used electronics, as well as recycling them.
 Electronic products are made from valuable resources and materials, including metals, plastics, and glass, all of which require energy to mine and manufacture.

 - Go to TexasRecyclesComputers.org to find how to recycle your computer for free.